robstave/angular2-training/session-six/page1.md

 Note that we are using "/user" rather than "user".
 This is because if we do not specify the root (or relative path) it will route to something like /users/user/3.
 The router can be pretty flexable.
 We want the page to go to "user".
+The id parameter is passed as the second item in the array.

 *user.component.ts* is pretty close to the users component.
 You can paste it all in.